apache/spark/docs/streaming-programming-guide.md

 import org.apache.spark.streaming._
 import org.apache.spark.streaming.StreamingContext._

-// Create a local StreamingContext with two working thread and batch interval of 1 second val conf = new SparkConf().setMaster("local[2]").setAppName("NetworkWordCount") val ssc = new StreamingContext(conf, Seconds(1))
+// Create a local StreamingContext with two working thread and batch interval of 1 second.
+// The master requires 2 cores to prevent from a starvation scenario.

+val conf = new SparkConf().setMaster("local[2]").setAppName("NetworkWordCount")
+val ssc = new StreamingContext(conf, Seconds(1))
 {% endhighlight %}